the-blockchain-bible/readme/README.md

 The project is maintained by a non-profit organisation called the **Blockchain 8 PM Community**, along with an amazing collections of blockchain tech,crypto currencies,cryptography,decentralized solutions,business scenarios,hyperledger tech,meetups,etc. We're trying to make continuous commits for changes along with the blockchain tech progress.

 # 0-how to contribute
+First please read [instruction](https://github.com/the-blockchain-bible/readme/wiki) for how to contribute to this work.

 - [Contribute Online](https://github.com/the-blockchain-bible/readme/wiki/How-To-Contribute-Online)
 - [Contribute With Pull Request](https://github.com/the-blockchain-bible/readme/wiki/How-To-Contribute-With-Pull-Request)